The strong coupling constant: State of the art and the decade ahead

 Furthermore, an alternative SMEFT analysis is performed at NLO, where the cross section for the inclusive jet production is extended to include the effective contributions of 4-quark contact interactions (CI), exploring three different CI models.
 In this version of the analysis, the relevant Wilson coefficient is fitted simultaneously with the PDFs and SM parameters, avoiding the possibility of absorbing new physics in the PDF fit.
 No primary assumptions on the values of the QCD parameters are applied, such that constraints on the SM and BSM parameters are obtained simultaneously, mitigating their possible bias.

 The fixed-order QCD predictions for inclusive jet production in p-p collisions are available at NLO and NNLO, obtained with NLOJet++~\cite{Nagy:2001fj, Nagy:2003tz} and NNLOJET (rev5918)~\cite{Currie:2016bfm, Currie:2018xkj, Gehrmann:2018szu}, respectively, with the NLO calculations implemented in \textsc{FastNLO}~\cite{Britzger:2012bs}.
 The NLO cross-section is improved to NLO+NLL by using corrections computed using the \textsc{NLL-Jet} calculation, provided by the authors of Ref.~\cite{Liu:2018ktv}, and the MEKS~\cite{Gao:2012he} code.
 Electroweak and nonperturbative corrections are applied, and their details are given in~\cite{CMS:2021yzl}.
-The factorisation scale $\mu_f$ and renormalisation scale $\mu_r$ are set to the individual jet $\pT$ for the inclusive jet cross section, and to the four-momentum transfer $Q$ for the DIS data.
+The factorization scale $\mu_f$ and renormalization scale $\mu_r$ are set to the individual jet $\pT$ for the inclusive jet cross section, and to the four-momentum transfer $Q$ for the DIS data.
 In the theory predictions at NLO for the used $t\bar t$ production measurements, $\mu_r$ and $\mu_f$ are set to half the sum of the transverse masses of the partons, following Ref.~\cite{Sirunyan:2019zvx}.